|Native American Tribes Overview: Their Culture and History Page 1 Page 2

 They found in gypsum, the soft whitish stone from a deposit near the pueblo, a substitute for the

 more expensive materials they had used previously to make heishi.
-The heishi made from gypsum are
+The heishi made from gypsum

-In a few instances they also used gypsum as a substitute for the bone backing of tabs and pendants,
+In a few instances they also used gypsum as a substitute for the bone backing of tabs and

-discarded car batteries, which could be worked with simple tools, as a backing.
+plastic from discarded car batteries, which could be worked with simple tools, as a backing.

 According to oral tradition, in the late 1920s or early 1930s the Santo Domingo began to create